casper-network/docs/source/docs/casper/design/casper-design.md

 :::note

-that it is extremely important to ensure there will always be access to a sufficient number of keys to perform the key management action, otherwise future recovery will be impossible (we currently do not support "inactive recovery").
+It is extremely important to ensure there will always be access to a sufficient number of keys to perform the key management action, otherwise future recovery will be impossible (Casper currently does not support "inactive recovery").

 :::